 - If a symbolic link is specified on the command line, du shall count the size of the file or file hierarchy referenced by the link.

 - Write the files sizes in units of 1024 bytes, rather than the default 512-byte units.

 - If a symbolic link is specified on the command line or encountered during the traversal of a file hierarchy, du shall count the size of the file or file hierarchy referenced by the link.

 - Instead of the default output, report only the total sum for each of the specified files.

 - When evaluating file sizes, evaluate only those files that have the same device as the file specified by the file operand.

 - The pathname of a file whose size is to be written.
-If no file is specified, the current directory is used.
+If no file is specified, the current directory shall be used.

-The following environment variables affect the execution of du:
+The following environment variables shall affect the execution of du: